validator-network/cosmoshub-proposals/issuance-proposal.md

 ## Not in scope
 Besides issuance, the token life cycle is specifically not in scope.
 The potential removal of an issued token from the Cosmos Hub is left for a future governance proposal, if deemed necessary.

+It is left to the discretion of each validator to decide if added tokens will be accepted as fee tokens.

 ## Voting options
 | Vote             | Interpretation |
 | ---------------- | -------------- |